 Ultimately, the decision rests with the school principal.

-The NDIS will fund a range of specialised supports for school-aged children with a disability.
-However, critically, the NDIS does not:
+The NDIS may fund a range of specialised supports for school-aged children with a disability.
+However, the NDIS does not:

 - replace or duplicate the responsibilities of the education system